Keyboard shortcuts

 Connection Flow

-When a dispatcher action is executed:
+When a device connection dispatcher action is executed:

 1. Plugin checks if Bluetooth is enabled